B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - First offense: 50-100 Checkpoints
 - Second offense: 200 Checkpoints
 - Three or more offenses: Warn

+<span style="color: green">Notes:</span>
+- For multiple offenses, sanctioning with a 1-3 day ban is possible.
+- The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 ### <a id="2.9"></a><span style="color: #0088CC">2.9 Refusing RP</span>